Fortified church: France

 About 65 fortified churches are found in the Thiérache region of northern France, near the Belgian border.
 They were built here because it was a major land passage on the border between Champagne and Picardy.
 As a result, the area was frequently under attack.

 Germany

 Several fortified churches have been preserved, especially in the German states of Baden-Württemberg, Bavaria and Hesse.
 Examples are the churches of Kleinbreitenbach in Plaue, Kößlarn, Grafengehaig, Großrückerswalde, Mittelsaida, Büchenbach/Erlangen, Kriegenbrunn/Erlangen, Morsbach/Künzelsau, Espendfeld/Arnstadt, Finkenbach-Gersweiler, St. Wolfgang in Rothenburg, and the fortified church of Wenkbach.

 Ireland

 Several fortified churches survive from the medieval period, including Hospital Church (Knights Hospitaller), Taghmon Church, Old St. Mary's Church, Clonmel and St Finian's Church, Newcastle.

 Poland

 A rare surviving example of a fortress church used for defensive purposes is the Church of St. Andrew in Kraków, one of the oldest and best preserved Romanesque buildings in Poland.
-Located at ul.
-Grodzka street, it was built by a medieval Polish statesman Palatine Sieciech in 1079–1098.
+Located at Grodzka Street, it was built by a medieval Polish statesman Palatine Sieciech in 1079–1098.
 St. Andrew was the only Romanesque church in Kraków to withstand the Mongol attack of 1241.